r0keb/Anchor/README.md

 ### Preview
 Here is a preview of how it works:

 1. First, choose the target process (in this case, "notepad.exe") and load the DLL into it.
-(You can use DllInjector or whatever injector you want)
+(You can use DllInjector or any other injector you prefer)
   ![Image1](https://github.com/user-attachments/assets/78e16cc0-1a7a-4de0-9a62-b638bf2bf6e2)

 2. Target process and the dll loaded.